MLH-Fellowship/rakkasans/README.md

 npm install -g expo-cli
 ```

 You will also need to install the [Expo Client App](https://expo.io/tools#client) on your personal mobile device if you would like to run and test the app.
-The app is available for Andriod & IOS.
+The app is available for Android & IOS.

 #### Install IOS & Android simulators

 ##### IOS:

 Install [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12).

 ###### Android:

 Install [Android Studio](https://developer.android.com/studio).

 #### Now you're ready to clone the repo:

 Clone the repo.

 Install dependencies: